Local field potential: Geometrical arrangement

 Which cells contribute to the slow field variations is determined by the geometric configuration of the cells themselves.
 In some cells, the dendrites face one direction and the soma another, such as the pyramidal cells.
 This is known as an open field geometrical arrangement.
 When there is simultaneous activation of the dendrites a strong dipole is produced.
 In cells where the dendrites are arranged more radially, the potential difference between individual dendrites and the soma tend to cancel out with diametrically opposite dendrites, this configuration is called a closed field geometrical arrangement.
 As a result the net potential difference over the whole cell when the dendrites are simultaneously activated tends to be very small.
 Thus changes in the local field potential represent simultaneous dendritic events in cells in the open field configuration.

+Simple interpretation of LFP

+Interpreting LFP through the characteristics of neuronal activity remains a challenge.
+At the very least, it is clear that electrically compact neurons do not contribute to LFP.
+Consequently, the minimal model for calculating LFP is a two-compartment model.
+According to this model, the LFP is determined by the current flowing between the dendritic and somatic compartments.
+The synaptic component of this current is approximately proportional to the difference between the dendritic and somatic membrane potentials and is combined with the spiking component.

 Low-pass filtering of extracellular space

 Part of the low-pass filtering giving rise to local field potentials is due to complex electrical properties of extracellular space.
-The fact that the extracellular space is not homogeneous, and composed of a complex aggregate of highly conductive fluids and low-conductive and capacitive membranes, can exert strong low-pass filtering properties.
+The fact that the extracellular space is not homogeneous, and is composed of a complex aggregate of highly conductive fluids and low-conductive and capacitive membranes, can exert strong low-pass filtering properties.
 Ionic diffusion, which plays an important role in membrane potential variations, can also act as a low-pass filter.